User Guide

 -

-In the Add Tag pop-up window, fill in the following:
+In the Create New Tag pop-up window, complete the following:

 -